 At Foxfield Primary School, we ensure that learning is planned for all in a cross-curricular way.
 This ensures that children are able to make links within their learning.
 Lessons challenge all pupils through a variety of activities, providing opportunities for feedback from adults and peers.
 Through the high expectations of everyone at Foxfield we aspire to achieve the highest quality outcomes.

-As part of our enriching curriculum, the children will have the opportunity to visit the Woolwich contemporary print fair and participate in a print making workshop in order to support them on their learning journey when creating their own prints.
-The children will also be visiting the Royal Ballet and experiencing an immersive day into the world of contemporary arts.
 Reading every day is essential.
 Please support your child at home and take the time to read a range of different texts which include newspapers, comics, fiction texts, blogs, information books.
 Children are encouraged to change their book every week and record their comments in their reading journal.
 We welcome parental involvement in the life of our school.
-If you are able to visit the school or help in any way, please contact your child’s class teacher.
+If you are able to virtually visit the school or help in any way, please contact your child’s class teacher.